campanam/RatesTools/doc/pipeline_details.md

 The simplifyBed process identifies and merges overlapping bed entries in the bed results from the repeatMaskRM, genMapMap and maskIndels processes.
 First, overlapping bed entries are merged for each of the three chromosome-sorted and coordinate-sorted bed files using [`simplify_sorted_bed.rb`](ruby_r_scripts.md#simplify_sorted_bedrb).
 The three merged bed files are then concatenated using `cat`.
 Overlapping entries in the resulting, unsorted bed file are merged using [`simplify_bed.rb`](ruby_r_scripts.md#simplify_bedrb).

 ## filterChr
+If a list of target chromosomes was provided, this process filters using VCFtools [10] the output VCFs to include only the specified target regions using the `--chr` option.
+The resulting VCFs are compressed using `gzip`.

+## splitTrios
-Using VCFtools [10], the filterChr process generates all-sites VCFs for each offspring and its parents (`vcftools --recode --indv <sire> --indv <dam> --indv <offspring>`).
+Using VCFtools, the splitTrios process generates all-sites VCFs for each offspring and its parents (`vcftools --recode --indv <sire> --indv <dam> --indv <offspring>`).
 The number of resulting VCFs will thus equal the number of offspring in the dataset.
-If a list of target chromosomes was provided, this process also filters the output VCFs to include only the specified target regions using the `--chr` option.
 The resulting VCFs are compressed using `gzip`.

 ## pullDPGQ
 Using BCFtools [11], the pullGQDP process extracts the DP and GQ information from the chromosome-filtered VCFs (`bcftools view -v snps <chromosome_vcf> | bcftools query -f "%CHROM %POS [ %DP] [ %GQ]\n"`).